Gaut-raj/nodejs-express-mongo-ecommerce/README.md

 ## ⚠️ Current Project Status

 This project is currently **read-only** due to the inclusion of a public MongoDB cluster connection.
-To prevent unauthorized access or misuse of the database, we have restricted any write or administrative operations.
+To prevent unauthorized access or misuse of the database, I have restricted any write or administrative operations.

 ### Why Read-Only?
 1. **Security Concerns**: The public MongoDB URI in use allows anyone to connect.
 For safety, only read operations are permitted.